NEW YORK (MainStreet) The more women there are on a corporate board, the less a company pays for its acquisitions, according to a new report.

 "Female board members play a significant role in mitigating the empire-building tendency of CEOs through the acquisition of other companies," said Kai Li, a profess or finance at the University of British Columbia's Sauder School of Business and a co-author of the study.

-The research results imply women are less interested in pursuing risky transactions and require the promise of a higher return on investment.
+The research results imply women are less interested in pursuing risky transactions and require the promise of a higher return on investment."On average, merger and acquisition transactions don't create shareholder value so women are having a real impact in protecting shareholder investment and overall firm performance," said Li.

 In addition, adding women to male-only boardrooms adds diverse perspectives to the conversation, helping to steer away from group think.